 Min: 19°C/66°F Max: 25°C/77°F

-- Wildlife Arusha National Park has a rich variety of wildlife, but visitors shouldn't expect the same game-viewing experience they find in other national parks of Tanzania's northern circuit.
+- Wildlife Arusha National Park has a rich variety of wildlife, but visitors shouldn't expect the same game-viewing experience they would find in other national parks of Tanzania's northern circuit.

 - Languages The national language in Kenya and Tanzania is Swahili, although English is widely spoken.

 - Flying to Tanzania Scheduled Flights: The gateway to Tanzania is Dar es Salaam.
 Limited international scheduled flights also fly directly to Kilimanjaro.
 Daily scheduled domestic flights link these gateways with Tanzania's wildlife areas.